puzzle/ops-techlab-rancher/labs/45_backupvolumes.md

 then the volume with name `pvc-volume` will be backuped with restic.

-Example Pod with annotation for velero:
+Example Pod with annotation for Velero:

 ```yaml
 apiVersion: v1